Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 Left image shows rasterized normal information.
 Right image shows rasterized albedo information.
 </p>

-After the rasterized images are ready we wait for vulkan frame rendering to finish, give all of the information to optix (path traced image + 2 guiding layers) and call **optixDenoiserInvoke**.
-After that we have to wait for it to finish which takes a couple of milliseconds.
-Then we just copy the resulting cuda buffer onto the vulkan image same as we did before and present it to the screen.
+After the rasterized images are ready, we wait for the Vulkan frame rendering to finish, pass all the information to optix (path traced image + 2 guide layers) and call **optixDenoiserInvoke**.
+After that we have to wait for it to finish, which takes a few milliseconds.
+Then we just copy the resulting cuda buffer to the Vulkan image as we did before and present it to the screen.

 <p align="center">
   <img src="./Gallery/materialShowcase/NoDenoise.png" alt="Normal" width="500" height="500" />